OlehSliusar/learning-rails/README.md

 ---

 #### If you're starting from scratch or have no idea what to choose, I highly recommend you go to [The Odin Project][top].
-It's a free online curriculum, from zero to getting hired.
+It's free online curriculum, from zero to getting hired.

 <br>